mubaraqwahab/thinkdev/src/slides/05-bindings-again.md

 <section data-auto-animate>

-One more thing&mdash;don't write an object where a statement is expected, or JavaScript will mistake it for a block
+Be careful not to write an object where a statement is expected, [or JavaScript will mistake it for a block.]{.block} {data-id="scopeDesc"}

 <pre data-id="scope"><code data-line-numbers data-trim class="language-js">
 let x = 5
 {
+  name: "JavaScript",
+  extension: "js",
 }
 </code></pre>